-Stock-based compensation expense is included in selling, general and administrative expenses on the consolidated statements of income.
-The Company recorded stock-based compensation expense of \$24.0 million, \$50.7 million and \$29.2 million in fiscal 2018, fiscal 2017 and fiscal 2016, respectively.
+Stock-based compensation expense is included in selling, general and administrative expenses on the consolidated statements of operations.
+The Company recorded stock-based compensation expense of \$21.8 million, \$24.0 million and \$50.7 million in fiscal 2019, fiscal 2018 and fiscal 2017, respectively.
 No stock-based compensation cost has been capitalized in the accompanying consolidated financial statements.